jaydenweaver/search/embedding/README.md

 python main.py
 ```

 2. **Pipeline workflow**
-   - Streams JSONL dataset line by line.
+   - Streams the JSONL dataset line by line.
-   - Filter papers by category (`cs.LG`) and year (`from_year` in `config.yaml`).
+   - Filters papers by category (`cs.LG`) and year (`from_year` in `config.yaml`).
-   - Generate embeddings for abstracts using OpenAI API.
+   - Generates embeddings for abstracts using OpenAI API with **async backoff** for rate limiting.
-   - Store metadata in Supabase.
+   - Stores metadata in Supabase.
-   - Store embeddings in Qdrant.
+   - Stores embeddings in Qdrant.
+   - Saves progress via **checkpointing**, allowing resuming if interrupted.

 3. **Checkpointing**
+   - The pipeline writes the last processed paper ID to a checkpoint file.
-   - The pipeline supports checkpointing for long runs.
-If interrupted, it resumes from the last processed paper.
+   - On restart, it resumes from the last checkpoint automatically.

+4. **Rate-limiting**
+   - The pipeline respects OpenAI API limits using `sleep_between_batches` and exponential backoff with jitter.

 ---

 ## Notes

-- Adjust ```batch_size``` and ```sleep_between_batches``` to stay within OpenAI API rate limits.
+- Adjust `batch_size` and `sleep_between_batches` in `config.yaml` to stay within OpenAI API rate limits.
-- Only papers in the specified category and after the specified year are processed.
+- Only papers matching the specified category and year are processed.
+- Async-safe execution ensures synchronous functions do not block the event loop.

 ---

 ## Dependencies

 - Python 3.13
 - PyYAML
 - python-dotenv
 - openai
 - qdrant-client
 - supabase
 - tenacity

 ---